 Sleep is closely linked to cognitive functions such as memory, attention, and problem-solving.
 During sleep, the brain processes and consolidates information learned throughout the day.
 This process is critical for learning and academic performance.
 Children who get adequate sleep tend to perform better in school, have better memory retention, and can focus more effectively on their studies.
 Lack of sleep, on the other hand, can impair cognitive functions and negatively affect school performance.

 Research has shown that children who have consistent and sufficient sleep routines are more likely to succeed academically.
 Establishing good sleep habits, such as a regular bedtime and wake-up time, can support cognitive development.
 Additionally, creating a quiet and comfortable sleep environment can help children fall asleep faster and stay asleep longer, allowing their brains to get the rest they need to function optimally.
-Parents should prioritise their children’s sleep to enhance their cognitive abilities and support their educational success.
+Parents should priorities their children’s sleep to enhance their cognitive abilities and support their educational success.

 5. Social Skills and Peer Relationships